cwoodall/Open-7400-Drum-Machine/README.md

 Other problems:
 * Noise in the Vcc and Ground lines causing jumping bits in my d-flip-flop array which stores state for the pushbuttons and allow them to toggle.
 All attempts thus far have failed at removing this side effect.
 * Better tempo adjustment and user interfacing.

-# Licensing and Credits

-This project is henceforth under the MIT License!
-Feel free to do as you wish with it.

-Created by Christopher Woodall

-Thanks to Dan Gastler, Valerie Young and Eric Hazen for help, parts and support.

 # Sources